Steven-Biro/ff1rando_autosplitter/README.md

-# ff1rando_autosplitter
+# FF!
+Randomized Auto Splitter for LiveSplit
-Currently being tested, needs FCEUX 2.2.3 - currently seems to run right with all tested roms on my PC, looking for people to test itout
+Currently being tested, needs FCEUX 2.2.3 - currently seems to run right with all tested roms on my PC, looking for people to test it out

 How to use this:
 * Download the .asl file and put it somewhere you will remember (in your LiveSplit folder might be a good option)